 Bibingka one of the most popular rice pastries in the Philippines and is topped with egg and cheese.
-Many recipes tend to give you a dry pastry, but my gluten-free recipe creates a moist, way-better bibingka. :)
+Many recipes tend to give you a dry pastry, but my gluten-free recipe creates a delightfully moist bibingka.

 2 tbsp melted butter